Audio and video transcription service, starting at $0.85/min.

 Straight forward pricing starting at $0.85 per minute.

-Multiple speakers, Poor Audio Quality, and Accents.
+Multiple speakers and Accents.
 These extra features are free at High Fidelity Transcription.

 Verbatim Transcription.
 Verbatim transcription includes filler words such as “um”, “uh”, “so”, and “like”.
 It also includes stutters, stammers, false starts, and repetitions.
 We transcribe your text exactly as it sounds.